Morwenn/cpp-sort/doc/sorter-traits.md

-The class template `sorter_traits<Sorter>` contains information about sorters and sorter adapters such as the kind of iterators accepted by a sorter or whether it implements or not a stable sorting algorithm.
+The class template `sorter_traits<Sorter>` contains information about sorters and sorter adapters such as the kind of iterators accepted by a sorter and whether it implements or not a stable sorting algorithm.

 `sorter_traits`
 ---------------